Rogue is under Reconstruction!

 Stroke of Luck

-At 20th level, you have an uncanny knack for succeeding when you need to.
+· You have an uncanny knack for succeeding when you need to.
 If you fail on an attack roll, ability check or a saving throw, you can turn the roll into a 20.
+You can only gain this benefit once between short or long rests.